 It is without a doubt better to sleep up off the floor if you can.
 Even a layer of cut branches on the ground will insulate you from the cold.
 Another very important reason to be up is so you are not in the path of creatures that could otherwise hurt or kill you.
 This is particularly true in tropical jungles and swamps.

 My favorite shelter of all time was one we built on the edge of a beach in Aitutaki in the South Pacific.
 It was a platform protruding at one end from the top of some pandanus tree prop roots and supported at the other by tripods we made by lashing three sticks together.
 The roof was a separate structure, a bit like a carport, crafted from palm leaves.

 Pandanus trees are great for shelter making, they look a little like palm trees but have these mangrove style prop roots.
 It’s the roots that are special, they are both sturdy and bendy.
-We made the cross slats of the platform from these roots and once they were covered in palm fronds it was like sleeping in a bed, they bounced a little when you laid down.
+We made the cross slats of the platform from these roots.
+Once they were covered in palm fronds, it was like sleeping in a bed.
+They bounce a little when you lay down.
 Wonderful!

 The mosquitoes in Aitutaki were bad, the noise was like the whirring of a cheap hairdryer.
 All night long.

 However, the view in the morning made life a little easier to bear.

 The first time I visited the Amazon rainforest we constructed a more elaborate version of the Aitutaki platform shelter.
 Unlike in our South Sea haven Amazonian land animals like to bite you, sting you and eat you.

 Getting off the ground is an essential, not a luxury.

 Fire is also vital for protection in the deep jungle.
 Though our platform was too high to feed a fire without having to climb down, repeatedly, to the forest floor.

 A problem exacerbated that we had our boots off at night to dry out our feet and prevent jungle rot.